hoanglongcao/nature-plot-style/README.md

 ## Usage

 1. Place `nature_plot_style.py` file in your folder
-2. import the `set_nature_style` function from the script and apply it before plotting:
+2. Import the `set_nature_style` function from the script and apply it before plotting:

 ```python
 import nature_plot_style as nps